RVCC-IDMX/about-me-HeidiMarsh/README.md

  The second that alternates with the previous is: `#B6C4D6` or `rgb(182, 196, 214)`
  The borders are `#6E708A` or `rgb(110, 112, 138)`
  The text colors, hamburger menu, and contact form outlines are all`#315B8F`or `rgb(49, 91, 143)`

+### NavBar

+The navbar on this site was created using HTML and CSS.
+The code for it can be found in my index.html document, as well as my nav.css document.
+The hamburger menu was also coded using the same languages and the code for it can also be found in the same documents.
+Following the instructions from this link, [Create a responsive navigation nav with no JS! - YouTube] (https://www.youtube.com/watch?v=8QKOaTYvYUA), I was able to create a simple menu that shows which links the user can reach on my page.

 ### Citations